 We have seen that changes in the location of the source has a profound effect on the circulation and the shape of the interface in the basin, but not in the strait.
-Transport 2 In the Helfrich and Pratt (2003) experiment, the entrance width is different than the sill width and their ration provides a third geometric parameter that influences the observed value of \overline{q} . formulas that are based on measurements of upstream interface elevation, therefore are risky.
+Transport formulae that are based on a single measurement of the upstream interface elevation, are therefore risky to use.
 In fact, Gill's (1977) transport relation (Section 2.5d) fails in the present experiments when the parameter ψ_l is measured in the interior of the upstream basin.
 Opportunities for monitoring the flow from the entrance to the channel are more promising.
-The numerical solutions, which all maximize the right wall interface elevation Δz_R , tend to have relatively sluggish flow in that region (see Figure 2.14.6d or e).
+The numerical solutions, which all maximize the right wall interface elevation Δz_R , tend to have relatively sluggish flow in that region (see Figure 2.13.6d or e).
 The Bernoulli function at this location is therefore nearly proportional to Δz_R .
 If it is also the case that the flow is separated at the sill, then by the arguments presented in Section 2.6, the dimensional transport is given by (2.6.7b), with the properly interpreted Δz_R^ .

-Even when the sill flow is not separated, the robust nature of the strait flow means that monitoring is best done using quantities measured at the strait entrance rather than in the basin proper. (f) 'Westward' intensification of the approach flow.
+Even when the sill flow is not separated, the robust nature of the strait flow means that monitoring is best done using quantities measured at the strait entrance rather than in the basin proper.

+f.
+'Westward' intensification of the approach flow.